 Introduction to Socket Programming in Python

-Socket programming is the way of enabling the communication for sending and receiving the data between the socket endpoints, by using the code logics.
+Socket programming enables the communication for sending and receiving the data between the socket endpoints by using the code logic.
 The sockets can be a node, such as a server and a single or multiple client systems.
-In Python, socket programming can be put into operation with the help of the socket library functions, and the transmission control protocol (TCP) is the protocol applied for this function by default.
+In Python, socket programming can be put into operation with the socket library functions’ help, and the transmission control protocol (TCP) is the protocol applied for this function by default.

 Python Socket Server

-A socket is an endpoint to send or receive data hence we need a server and a client socket program for this purpose.
-For our example program, we will be hosting server and client on the same machine.
+A socket is an endpoint to send or receive data; hence we need a server and a client socket program for this purpose.
+For our example program, we will be hosting the server and client on the same machine.
 We can even send and receive via a server code.
-It is to be noted that we can have just one server program whereas we can have multiple client programs.
+It is to be noted that we can have just one server program, whereas we can have multiple client programs.

 Transmission Control Protocol(TCP) is the default protocol that is chosen.
 TCP is reliable as the packets which are dropped in the network are detected and transmitted by the sender.
-TCP also provides in-order data delivery i.e., the order in which it is sent by the sender in a similar order it is read by the application.
+TCP also provides in-order data delivery, i.e., the order in which the sender sends it in a similar order the application reads it.

 Have a look at the program below: server.py

-Line 3: Socket is a pre-installed library and an object will be created for that.
-This socket module is imported in the python program and it will be used as a socket function later in the program.
+Line 3: Socket is a pre-installed library, and an object will be created for that.
+This socket module is imported into the python program, and it will be used as a socket function later in the program.
 We are creating an object here, which will call the socket function.

 Line 4: socket.AF_INET corresponds to IPV4 (If one wishes to use IPV6, then socket.AF_INET6 can be used.
 This refers to the socket family.
 AF_INET specifies the protocol that will be used for communication.
 IPV4 and IPV6 are different transmission control ways or protocols of transmitting data via the network.